Mennonites: Environmental impacts

 Loading logs at Puerto Casado in the Paraguayan Chaco (photograph from the H. S. Bender collection).
 There is a long history of American countries facilitating remote settlements of skilled and determined Mennonite farmers as a convenient way of clearing land for agriculture.

 Across Latin America, Mennonite colonization has been seen as a driver of environmental damage associated with land clearance in countries including Belize, Bolivia, Colombia, Mexico, Paraguay, and Peru, while indigenous peoples in Suriname have expressed similar concerns.
 Since the early- to mid-twentieth century, Mennonite colonization has brought a characteristic, religious approach to cultivation (not generally found in either peasant or corporate farming) and the potential to impact a range of different biomes.
 Mennonite farmers have cleared large areas of wilderness (greater than the size of the Netherlands) across major transnational regions of Latin America such as the Gran Chaco, the Chiquitano, and the Amazon rainforest.
-In the process, they have unintentionally devastated many precious natural habitats, often leading to conflict with indigenous peoples.
+In the process, they have devastated many precious natural habitats, often leading to conflict with indigenous peoples.
 Their commercial success in transforming previously wild lands to make way for soybean production and cattle ranching appears to have provided inspiration for others, including some conglomerates that have reproduced the model on a massive scale.
 While habitat destruction by Mennonite colonies has been on a smaller scale overall than that recently inflicted by a few very large corporations, the environmental damage is increasingly being contested, sometimes in the form of legal challenges.

 The Monitoring of the Andean Amazon Project (MAAP), conducted by the Amazon Conservation Association, has identified Mennonite colonization as a new driver of deforestation in Bolivia and Peru.
 In Peru, MAAP has identified over 7,000 hectares (27 square miles) of rainforest lost to deforestation between 2017 and 2023 following the arrival of Mennonite settlers, and their colonies have been charged with illegal deforestation.

 On the Yucatán Peninsula in Mexico, agricultural expansion following Mennonite settlement has been a driver of deforestation of the native tropical rainforest.
 In July 2018, Mexican Mennonites were fined $500,000 for unauthorized logging on 1,445 hectares (5½ square miles) of forested ejidos (shared ownership lands) in Quintana Roo.